 About Pawleys Island

-Pawleys Island is a 4 mile strip of land that overlooks the salt marsh creek on one side and the Atlantic ocean on the other.
-Fishing in Pawleys creek can be very productive for flounder, trout, and redfish, however it is a very shallow creek so many folks choose to fish from a kayak, small boat, or from land which makes it great place for a stress free, family fishing outing with the kids.
-An excellent fishing spot for anglers without a boat is on the north end of Pawleys Island, as well as the south end.
-Public parking is available at both locations.
+Pawleys Island is a 4 mile long barrier island that overlooks Pawleys Creek to the West and and the Atlantic Ocean to the East.
+Fishing in Pawleys creek can be very productive for flounder, trout, and redfish, however it is a very shallow creek so many folks choose to fish from a kayak, john boat, or from land which makes it an ideal location for a family fishing outing.
+The public can access fishing areas on the North and South end of Pawleys Island where parking is available.

-North Inlet is a unique Ecosystem that helps make up a portion of Winyah bay.
+Located just a few miles south of Pawleys Island is the North Inlet Preserve, a unique ecosystem that makes up a portion of Winyah Bay.
 Redfish, Speckled Trout, Tarpon, and Flounder are the primary target in North Inlet.
 Fishing North Inlet is back country style fishing at its finest!

 For more information about fishing in Pawleys Island, stop by and talk to the staff at Pawleys Island Outdoors.
-They are very helpful and will assist you with getting the right tackle and rigs for the type of fishing you want to do.
+They are very helpful and will assist you with getting the right tackle and rigs for the type of fishing you want to do in Pawleys Island.

 Pawleys Island Fishing Charters

-Pawleys Island, South Carolina holds an abundance of flounder which are generally caught from March thru December using live bait, artificials, and fly fishing gear.
-Due to the relatively small area to fish in Pawleys Inlet, we don’t typically run fishing charters in Pawleys creek.
+Pawleys Island, South Carolina holds an abundance of flounder which are generally caught in the warmer month using live bait.
+Due to the relatively small area to fish in Pawleys Inlet, we don’t typically offer fishing charters in Pawleys creek.
 However there are many options for flounder fishing in Pawleys for anglers who have access to a small boat, kayak, or wish to fish from land.